zaidajani/laptop-landing-page/README.md

 # laptop-landing-page
-work in progress - waiting for pull requests
+Work in progress - waiting for pull requests